 Dr. Molodtsova noted that numerous factors drove the diversity of seamount communities.
-A range of environmental variables including depth, salinity, substratum composition, oxygen, hydrological regime, and latitude/ longitude were reported to be important ecological drivers.
-Substantial taxa turnover was reported across depth gradients.
+A range of environmental variables including depth, salinity, oxygen, substratum composition, hydrological regime, and latitude/longitude were reported to be important ecological drivers.
+Substantial taxa turnover was depth reported across gradients.
 Seamount ecosystems vary at multiple spatial scales.
-She noted that patchy community distribution may occur within an individual seamount. between individual seamounts of the same seamount group, and between groups of seamounts or oceanic basins.
+She noted that patchy community distribution may occur within an individual seamount, between individual seamounts of the same seamount group, and between groups of seamounts or oceanic basins.
 Complex hydrologic regimes at some seamounts could lead to significant isolation and high percentage of endemic species.
-The invertebrate fauna of seamounts is dominated by suspension feeders, mostly corals and sponges that serve as refuges, feeding grounds and nurseries for fish and Corals and sponges invertebrates. were considered to be the core taxa and habitat-forming organisms for many seamount assemblages.
-They are, predominantly, extremely longlived, slow-growing, fragile, and highly vulnerable to any anthropogenic impact, thus recovery of the seamount fauna after disturbances may be exceedingly prolonged, with the likelihood of taking decades or centuries.
+The invertebrate fauna of seamounts is dominated by suspension feeders, mostly corals and sponges that serve as refuges, feeding grounds and nurseries for fish and invertebrates.
+Corals and sponges were considered to be the core taxa and habitat-forming organisms for many seamount assemblages.
+They are, predominantly, extremely long-lived, slowgrowing, fragile, and highly vulnerable to any anthropogenic impact, thus recovery of the seamount fauna after disturbances may be exceedingly prolonged, with the likelihood of taking decades or centuries.